datduong/GOAnnotationTransformer/README.md

 2. Domain data (like motifs, compositional bias, etc.)
 3. External protein data (like 3D structure, protein-protein interaction network)
 4. Any combination of the above.

+You can download the most updated manually annotated data at [Uniprot.org](https://www.uniprot.org/uniprot/?query=reviewed:yes).
+The site also provides all known motifs and domains for a given sequence.
+You may have to do a [custom download from Uniprot](https://www.uniprot.org/uniprot/?query=reviewed:yes#customize-columns) for these extra information.

+We do not have a pre-trained encoder in DeepGO that provides embeddings for any proteins in a protein-protein interaction network.

+We do have the pre-trained encoder that provides embeddings representing 3D structures of proteins.